bseltz-cohesity/scripts/reports/powershell/usersAndGroups/README.md

 * -noPrompt: (optional) do not prompt for password
 * -mfaCode: (optional) TOTP MFA code
 * -clusterName: (optional) cluster to connect to when connecting through Helios or MCM

+## Other Parameters

+* -adminsOnly: (optional) list only users/groups that have the Admin role